-Set Teaches Thutmosis III the Skills of Archery
+Set Teaches Thutmose III the Skills of Archery

-If you look to the far right, yes, Horus is helping Thutmosis III, as well...
+If you look to the far right, yes, Horus is helping Thutmose (aka Thutmosis) III, as well...

 Meanwhile, back to the subject, Set and archery.
 R.A.
 Schwaller de Lubicz shows an image with the dual god Seth-Antewy, which is Set and Horus sharing one body: